mrchrisster/mister-arcade-attract/README.md

 # Notes:

 If you are worried about SD card writes, you should not use this.
-I've been using it a lot and my SD card (128GB) is working great after a year of using it.
+I've been using it a lot over the last year and my SD card (128GB) is working great.